-Although berth rental/transient fees increased slightly during the year, Operating Revenues decreased during the year.
-Decrease in Recreational Vehicles was due to the District ceasing operations of it's RV lot in March 2020 following receipt of a Notice of Violation from San Mateo County.
-Decrease in Launching fees was due to the closure of the launch ramp and both harbors from March to June 2020 due to the COVID-19 pandemic.
-The decrease in Rents and Concessions were also due to slower sales from our restaurant tenants due to the COVID-19 pandemic in the same time period.
+Berth rental/transient fees decreased slightly during the year, and as a whole Operating Revenues decreased slightly compared to last year.
+There was no Recreational Vehicles revenue during the year due to the District ceasing operations of it's RV lot in March 2020 following receipt of a Notice of Violation from San Mateo County.
+An increase in Launching fee revenue is due to increased activity at both harbors following the reopening of the launch ramps in June 2020 which were closed for several months due to the COVID-19 pandemic.

-Property taxes are 62.2% of the District's total revenues, and the District saw an increase in property tax revenue from San Mateo County due to rising property values.
-Grant revenue increased mainly due to a FEMA grant and a Law Enforcement Equipment grant (State of CA) that was accepted during the year.
+Property taxes consist of 66.0% of the District's total revenues, and the District saw an increase in property tax revenue from San Mateo County due to rising property values.
+Investment earnings decreased due to lower interest rates during the year.
+Grant revenue decreased versus last year because the District received a large FEMA grant and a Law Enforcement Equipment grant (State of CA) last year.